Tick fact sheet | Field of Mars EEC

 Diet – Ticks feed on blood from a host.

-Habitat – Ticks live in humid, sheltered places such as bushland, forest edges, long grass, leaf litter and dense vegetation.
+Habitat – Ticks live in moist, sheltered places such as bushland, forest edges, long grass, leaf litter and dense vegetation.

 Life cycle – Egg → larva → nymph → adult.